ykatamish/EECS-481-Project/google_api_interface/readme.txt

 $gcloud beta auth application-default login
 Press
 Y
-You will be asked to authorize the account one more time
+You will be asked to authorize the account one more time.

+You will need to install the python google cloud libraries, which are: pip install --upgrade google-cloud-speech pip install --upgrade google-cloud-storage